128th New York Infantry Regiment: Campaigns

 After the siege of Port Hudson was over and the Union Army took full control of the Mississippi River, the regiment moved to Baton Rouge July 11, thence to Donaldsonville July 15.
 The regiment performed provost and guard duty there and at Baton Rouge until March 1864.
-The 128th would then participate in the Red River Campaign from March 23 - May 22.
-Initial duty placed them in the rear of the assault at Alexandria from March 25 - April 12 and Grand Ecore April 13.
+The 128th would then participate in the Red River Campaign from March 23 to May 22.
+Initial duty placed them in the rear of the assault at Alexandria from March 25 to April 12 and Grand Ecore April 13.
 The regiment then were swept up in the Union Army's retreat to Alexandria from April 21–26.
 This included an engagement at Cane River Crossing on April 23; The regiment's new colonel, James Smith, would later be breveted general for bravery in this fight.
 Men then assisted with the construction of the famous dam needed to save the Union fleet of ships at Alexandria April 30- May 10.
 Once the fleet was rescued the army continued its retreat to Morganza Bend from May 13–20.
 This would include two additional engagements at Mansura Plains on May 16 and at Atchafalaya on May 17.
 The regiment then remained at Morganza Bend until July 3 as part of the 2nd Brigade, 1st Division, 19th Army Corps, to February 1864 and 3rd Brigade, 2nd Division, 19th Army Corps, Department of the Gulf, to July 1864.

-From Morganza the men moved to New Orleans, and thence to Fortress Monroe, Virginia, and then quickly to Washington D.C.
-July 3–29.
+From Morganza the men moved to New Orleans, and thence to Fortress Monroe, Virginia, and then quickly to Washington, D.C., July 3–29.

-The regiment then participated in General Phil Sheridan's Shenandoah Valley Campaign from August 7 - November 28 as part of the Army of the Shenandoah, Middle Military Division, to January 1865.
+The regiment then participated in General Phil Sheridan's Shenandoah Valley Campaign from August 7 to November 28 as part of the Army of the Shenandoah, Middle Military Division, to January 1865.
 At this time they were starting on a campaign to stop Confederate General Jubal Early's pestering of Washington and also to lay waste to the Valley, then considered the "breadbasket" of the South.

 In the Valley, the 128th fought first at the Battle of Opequon or (Third Winchester) on September 19, 1864; The Confederates were beaten and chased south "up" the valley.
 Several days later there was another major engagement at Fisher's Hill on September 22, 1864, and again the Rebels were beaten and pursued still further south.
 The Union army gave chase for a considerable distance with the cavalry doing most of the fighting.
 When Sheridan felt the Confederates had been pushed sufficiently south and were no longer a threat, he then turned the army about and proceeded to carry out the second part of the plan; To lay waste to the Valley.